 Commercial Security Products Are Against Amateur

-The commercial security products are mostly to protect against amateurs intruders -also referred to as script kiddies-.
+The commercial security products are mostly to protect against amateur intruders -also referred to as script kiddies-.

-The amateurs go for quantity, searching for very weak preys mostly for fun.
+The amateurs go for quantity, searching for very weak prey mostly for fun.

-The professionals focus on one target and looks for a financial return.
+The professionals focus on one target and look for a financial return.

 Good Social Engineers Are Charmers

 When necessary, they might as well leverage authority to pressure lower-level employees into compliance.

 The author says that social engineers use well-known influencing techniques and reference Robert Cialdini’s seminal work Influence.

 - Cushion the important question between inconsequential ones